You are currently on Hearing Direct UK

 You can protect your hearing aid from falling off in various ways.
 First, it is good to determine if that happens during a specific activity such as eating, talking or physical exercise.
 The hearing aid may be loose or moist and can slip out.
 If needed turn to your audiologist for re-adjustment.
 If you have a hearing aid with an individual ear mould, a new one may be needed and you should consult with a specialist for a new impression of your ear.

 The problem may also be due to an old or wrong sized tubing or dome.
 You can easily replace these with new ones and find the most suitable size and form for your ear.
 Silicone domes usually have a life of about three months so it is common for them to need replacement 4-6 times a year.
+We provide tubes and domes for many different makes and types of hearing aid

 In addition, it is recommended that you regularly check your ears for earwax buildup as it can prevent the hearing aid fitting correctly.
+We have various products to help you maintain your ear hygiene.

 There are different accessories that can help you protect your hearing aid.
 One option is to use toupee tape, sticky pads, such as Phonak Stick N Stay or other adhesives but some of those may cause skin irritation and depending on the chemicals used may cause damage to your device.